StudyJam/GitHub-Profile-Fetch/README.md

-# GitHub-Profile-Fetch
-This HTML page lets users input a GitHub username to fetch profile details via the GitHub API.
-After inputting and clicking "Get Details," it displays user information, including name, bio, followers, and following count.
-It's responsive and includes error handling for invalid usernames.
+# GitHub Profile Fetch API

+This application empowers users to retrieve GitHub profile details simply by inputting a username and utilizing the GitHub API.

+## Key Features

+- **Profile Retrieval:** Enables users to fetch and display GitHub user profile details.
+- **Responsive Design:** Ensures usability across various device screen sizes.
+- **Error Handling:** Provides feedback for invalid or nonexistent usernames.

+## Usage Instructions

+1. **Input Username:** Open `index.html` and enter the desired GitHub username.
+2. **Fetch Profile:** Click "Get Details" to retrieve and display the user's profile information.
+3. **Error Handling:** Receive prompt notifications if the entered username is invalid.

+## Credits

+Developed with passion by StudyJam. 🚀